What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 What to Audit:

-• Technical Issues: Crawl errors, broken links, redirect chains
+• Technical Problems: Crawl issues, broken links, redirect chains

-• On-Page Optimization: Title tags, meta descriptions, header structure
+• On-Page SEO: Title tags, meta descriptions, header organization

-• Site Speed: Page load times, Core Web Vitals performance
+• Page Speed: Page loading speed, Core Web Vitals

-• Local SEO: NAP consistency, Google Business Profile optimization
+• Local SEO: NAP Consistency, Google My Business

 Free Audit Tools: